jeffmm/cmake_tutorial/v7-docker/README.md

 ENTRYPOINT ["take_two_project"]
 ```

+In my example repository, my `docker/Dockerfile` is the one you used to build the image `<your_username>/take_two`.

-The `ENTRYPOINT` command makes the default container behavior execute your take_two_project binary.
+In `Dockerfile` for the TakeTwoProject, the `ENTRYPOINT` command makes the default container behavior execute your take_two_project binary.
 Building this container from within the `docker` folder using

 ```bash
 docker build -t <your_username>/take_two_project .